learnk8s/learnk8s.io/src/templating/content.md

 While the example shows a useful strategy to compose complex YAML from basic files, it also shows some of the limitations of `yq`:

 1. The two YAML files are merged at the top level.
-There's no way you add a chunk of YAML file under `.spec.containers[]`, as an example.
+For instance, you cannot add a chunk of YAML file under `.spec.containers[]`.
 1. The order of the files matters.
 If you invert the order, `yq` keeps `envoy-pod` for the Pod's name in `metadata.name`.
 1. You have to tell `yq` explicitly [when to append and overwrite values](https://mikefarah.github.io/yq/merge).
 Since those are flags that apply to the whole document, it's hard to get the granularity right.